systematic-magic/AgingPubMed/editorials_html.rst

 3.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters).

 3.5.
 China affiliations: zip code is allowed for both city and county/district.
 If zip code is present, it must be positioned after city/county/district and there must be no comma between city/county/district and zip code.
-Zip code for is optional for any of the elements (city/county/district).
+Zip code is optional for any of the elements (city/county/district).

 .. image:: /_static/aff_text_zip_china.png
    :alt: No comma between city/county/district and zip code